Bennet family: Mary Bennet

 Mary Bennet is the middle sister, being around 18 years old at the beginning of the novel and 19 by the end.
 Like her two younger sisters, Kitty and Lydia, she is seen as "silly" by Mr Bennet, and not pretty like her sisters or "good-humoured" by Mrs Bennet.

-Socially inept, Mary is more in the habit of moralising than conversing; rather than join in family activities, Mary mostly reads, plays music and sings, though she is often impatient to display her "accomplishments" and is rather vain about them.
+Socially inept, Mary mostly reads, plays music and sings, rather than actually joining in most family activities, and is more in the habit of moralising at people than in conversing with them, yet, hypocritically, she is often impatient to display her "accomplishments" and is rather vain about them.
 She feels that reading books makes her an authority on those subjects.

-While she has inherited her father's fondness for books, she has also inherited her mother's lack of self-awareness and discernment; only able to pick up on the most superficial meanings of what she reads, as well as a tendency to repetition of phrases from the books in place of original conversation.
+While she has inherited her father's fondness for books, she has also inherited her mother's lack of self-awareness and discernment; only able to pick up on the most superficial meanings of what she reads, as well as a tendency to repeat phrases from her books in place of original conversation.
 Mary recites awkward interpretations of what are supposed to be profound observations from her books.

-When Mr Collins is refused by Elizabeth, Mrs Bennet hopes Mary may be convinced to accept him.
+When Mr Collins is refused by Elizabeth, Mrs Bennet hopes Mary may be convinced to accept him, and Mary herself hoped that Mr Collins would turn his affections towards her.

 Like each of her sisters, Mary had an allowance of £40 per annum.

 Mary does not appear often in the novel.
-However, it is said in volume 3, chapter 19, that with Jane, Elizabeth, and Lydia married and moved out of Longbourn, and Kitty living primarily with Jane and Elizabeth, Mary received more attention, and was made to socialise more with people during company ("Mary was the only daughter who remained at home; and she was necessarily drawn from the pursuit of accomplishments by Mrs Bennet's being quite unable to sit alone.
-Mary was obliged to mix more with the world, but she could still moralize over every morning visit; and as she was no-longer mortified by comparisons between her sisters' beauty and her own, it was suspected by her father that she submitted to the change without much reluctance").
+However, it is said in volume 3, chapter 19, that with Jane, Elizabeth, and Lydia married and moved out of Longbourn, and Kitty living primarily with Jane and Elizabeth, Mary received more attention, and was made to socialise more with people during company.

 According to James Edward Austen-Leigh's A Memoir of Jane Austen, Mary marries "one of her Uncle Philips' clerks, and was content to be considered a star in the society of Meryton".

+The Other Bennet Sister is a 2020 novel by Janice Hadlow.After the marriages of Jane and Elizabeth and the death of Mr. Bennet, Mary's future becomes uncertain, forcing her to leave Longbourn and seek a new place in the world.
+She travels between her sisters’ households and eventually finds her way to the Gardiners, who empower her to accept herself for who and what she is and grow in confidence.
+She draws the attention of two suitors, Mr. Hayward and Mr. Ryder, but despite pressure from her mother to get married, Mary insists on finding happiness on her own terms.

+The novel was adapted into a television series by Bad Wolf and Sony Pictures Television, starring Ella Bruccoleri as Mary Bennet, Richard E. Grant as Mr Bennet and Ruth Jones as Mrs Bennet.
+It premiered on BBC One on 15 March 2026 with generally positive reviews.